masonfmatthews/rails_assignments/exercises/national_expressions/README.md

 * I approve: thumbs up.
 * Go away: flick of the wrist.

 You happen to also be a developer.
-Create a ruby class called `Human` which has one method for each of these behaviors and returns symbols.
-For instance, the `say_yes` method should return `:nod`.
+Create a ruby class called `Human` which has one method for each of these behaviors and outputs using `puts`.
+For instance, the `say_yes` method should `puts "nod"`.

 Now, you've learned that people from the following countries have different motions for the following meanings: